 Pursuant to our distribution reinvestment plan you may elect to have the cash distributions you receive reinvested in shares of our common stock at an initial price of \$23.75 per share; provided, however, that our board of directors may, in its sole discretion, change this price based upon changes in our estimated value per share, the then-current public offering price of shares of our common stock and other factors that our board of directors deems relevant.
 If we determine to change the price at which we offer shares pursuant to our distribution reinvestment plan, we do not anticipate that we will do so more frequently than quarterly.
 A copy of our distribution reinvestment plan is included as Appendix C to this prospectus.
 You may elect to participate in the distribution reinvestment plan by completing the subscription agreement, the enrollment form or by other written notice to the plan administrator.
-Participation in the plan will begin with the next distribution made after acceptance of your written notice to participants.
+Participation in the plan will begin with the next distribution made after acceptance of your written notice.
+We may terminate, amend or suspend the distribution reinvestment plan for any reason at any time upon ten days' prior written notice to participants.
 Participation in the plan may also be terminated with respect to any person to the extent that a reinvestment of distributions in shares of our common stock would cause the share ownership limitations contained in our charter to be violated.
 Following any termination of our distribution reinvestment plan, all subsequent distributions to stockholders would be made in cash.
 No sales commissions or dealer manager fees are payable on shares sold through our distribution reinvestment plan.